sandeepchowdary7/laravel-passport/README.md

 ## About Laravel-Passport

-Laravel-Passport package is a open source repo to create other dev's with registered basic routes like user register/login and get user details.
+Laravel-Passport package is a open source repo to help other dev's with registered basic routes like user register/login and get user details.
 Ref: AuthController.php file

 ## License